BayAreaMetro/fast-trips-project/README.md

 Fast-Trips Project Website
 ====================

-SITE STATUS = DRAFT
+SITE STATUS = FOR MGT REVIEW

 ## TODO

 #####Content
 * Add more photos to pages
 * Add all team members
-* Finish and publish posts
 * Add post on progress report

 #####HTML/CSS
-* Fix blog alignment - issue is when post truncates in the middle of an HTML tag
 * Make post photos the right size
 * Add tags to posts
 * Create blog by tag
-* Fix links back to index
 * Fix main title text buffer

 # Organization is as follows...

-###Documents and References
+### Library of Documents

-Documents are stored in '/documents'
-Documents and references are listed in '/references/index.md'
+Documents are stored in '/library' and are listed in '/library/index.md'

 ###Posts

 Posts are in '/_posts'
-Images are in '/img/posts'
+Post images are in '/img/posts'

 ###Team and Partners